Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Stochastic thermodynamics

 \subsection{Thermodynamic consistency}

 The average total EP in ST \eqref{eq:KL} has been shown to always satisfy the second law by definition, due to the properties of the KL divergence.
 The second law can also be derived by applying Jensen's inequality to the IFT, which, however, holds for any Markovian stochastic dynamics that do not necessarily represent a physical process \cite{Seifert_2012}.
 Thus, we can conclude that this second law is not a true thermodynamical law, since it is not influenced by the thermodynamic consistency of the model.
-This has been previously pointed out in the literature by identifying the total EP as an information measure, termed informatic entropy production rate (IEPR), which, although providing a measure of irreversibility, it cannot be associated with thermodynamic quantities such as heat dissipation or the first law \cite{Fodor_2022,Cates_2022}.
+This has been previously pointed out in the literature by identifying the total EP as an information measure, termed informatic entropy production rate (IEPR), which, although providing a measure of irreversibility, it cannot be associated with thermodynamic quantities such as heat dissipation or the first law \cite{Fodor_2022,Cates_2022,Maes_LDB}.

+On a deeper level, this issue stems from the definition of medium entropy itself in ST. Recall the requirement of LDB is expressed as the condition for all paths $\mathbf{z}(t)$ \cite{Maes_LDB}:

+where the heat bath entropy change is defined as the heat exchanged with the bath divided by its temperature.
+This notion of entropy has a clear energetic interpretation and coincides with the thermodynamic entropy associated with the bath’s Boltzmann entropy change \cite{xing2025}.
+This relation holds for any model satisfying LDB \cite{Maes_LDB}, for both continuous- and discrete-time dynamics (see e.g. \cite{Crooks1999Excursions}), and therefore inherits the standard properties of thermodynamic consistency.
+However, in ST the medium entropy is of this form \textit{by definition} [Eq. \eqref{eq:EP}], and hence it is \textit{blind} to LDB.

-As a consequence, when applying ST to, for instance, active matter systems, terms without a clear thermodynamic interpretation appear in the EP, identified as unconventional EP \cite{hiddenS,Chun_2018,Kwon_2016,chaudhuri}.
-This is because such models, of phenomenological origin, do not explicitly account for the driving mechanisms, therefore lacking thermodynamic consistency \cite{PhysRevResearch.6.013190,Cates_2022}.
+As a consequence, when applying ST to, for instance, active matter or biological systems, terms without a clear thermodynamic interpretation appear in the EP, identified as unconventional EP \cite{hiddenS,Chun_2018,Kwon_2016,chaudhuri}.
+This is because such models, of phenomenological origin, do not explicitly account for the driving mechanisms.
+If not all \textit{thermodynamically} relevant DoFs are taken into account, LDB is violated, the FDRs break down, and entropy production becomes ill-defined due to inconsistent coarse-graining \cite{PhysRevX.15.021050,PhysRevResearch.6.013190,Cates_2022}.
 Moreover, the lack of thermodynamic consistency can also be found in models that assume the Einstein relation without taking into consideration multiplicative noise or the associated noise-induced drifts, as it was pointed out in Refs. \cite{Lau_2007,Cates_2022}.